 Around the world there are several destinations that are synonymous with skiing when in fact they’re not an actual ski resort.
 But usually the bonus of staying in one of these places is that there are several (not just one) great ski resorts nearby.
 Some that come to mind are Queenstown and Wanaka in New Zealand, and France’s Chamonix.
 Another is Banff, Alberta.

 There are three great ski resorts that are all an easy drive from Banff – Norquay, Sunshine Village, and Lake Louise.
 Staying in Banff as opposed to at those resorts (well you can’t actually stay at Norquay) has great advantages.
 Firstly, you can buy a pass that allows you ski all three, and decide each day which one you want to go to.
 Secondly, Banff is a vibrant mountain town set amongst incredible scenery.

 While the two resorts with on (or close-to) moutain or nearby mountain accommodation (Sunshine and Lake Louise) share the same picturesque settings, they don’t necessarily have such a happening scene.
 So if you don’t mind a bit of a drive each day and like a bit of variety in your ski and après activities, staying in Banff is an excellent choice.

 Banff is also the perfect stop on the way to resorts further afield such as Revelstoke, Kicking Horse, Fernie and Panorama.

 Banff is a great place for families particularly because of its proximity to Mt Norquay – a famously family-friendly ski resort.
 However you should be aware that Banff can get very cold, which will be a problem if your children are first timers or prone to illness.
-If you are concerned about the temperature, try to plan to visit in spring.
-There is childcare available at each of the ski resorts.
+If you are concerned about the temperature, try to plan to visit in Spring.

 Beyond skiing there are plenty of activities to keep the kids entertained, including ice skating, tubing (particularly at Mt Norquay) ice walks, plenty of nature activities, hot springs, sleigh rides and more.
 There are lots of family friendly dining options in Banff and plenty of self-catered accommodation options.